National Water Census

 A major element of the Water Census is regional analyses of groundwater availability.
 Current plans call for studies of 30–40 principal aquifers that collectively account for more than 90 percent of the Nation's total groundwater withdrawals.
 The regional scale of these studies enables information to be integrated and consistent, so the resource can be analyzed and understood on an aquifer–wide scale.
 Therefore, it provides decision–makers with a better understanding of the status and trends in the Nation's groundwater availability.
 Additionally, the USGS has outlined an approach for developing an understanding of future groundwater availability builds on regional scale studies and current knowledge of groundwater availability at the national scale (Reilly and others, 2008).

 One of the first regional studies completed was in California's Central Valley.
 As part of this assessment, the USGS developed a three–dimensional hydrologic modeling tool to simulate water management scenarios, providing managers improved ability to plan water supplies around anticipated conversion of farmland to urban use and potential future effects of climate variability and change.
-Several more studies have been completed or are underway around the United States, as shown on the map on this page.
+Additional studies have been completed or are underway around the United States.

 In addition, the Water Census will develop estimates of groundwater recharge, storage, and discharge at the watershed scale, as much as possible.
 These estimates will be made using a combination of information from large–scale studies being conducted by the USGS Groundwater Resources Program, observed data on groundwater levels collected in well networks, analysis of streamflow records, and other available information.